Market Analysis - Recycling 2018

-Recycling -2017 is mainly based on the theme “Regenerate from Waste’’ We warmly welcome all the participants of world’s leading Scientists, Researchers and Scholars.
+Recycling -2018 is mainly based on the theme “Make Our Planet a cleaner place to live” We warmly welcome all the participants of world’s leading Scientists, Researchers and Scholars.
 We provide a platform for young researchers and students to present their research through oral presentations through which they can develop a foundation for collaboration among young researchers.

 It provides a great platform to cover recent breakthroughs in waste management techniques which is mainly differentiated as Metallurgical, Chemical, Agriculture and Forestry, Textile, Power and Energy, and Construction Industry.
 Furthermore, the waste recycling is further sub-categorized into Iron and steel, Automotive and Battery Recycling, Food Wastes, Electronics, Glass, Liquids Oils & Chemicals, Minerals Collection, Waste Paper, Scrap Plastic, Tire & Rubber, Wood Recycling.

 The Legislature set an ambitious goal of 75 percent recycling, composting or source reduction of solid waste by 2020 calling for the state and the Department of Resources Recycling and Recovery (Call Recycle) to take a statewide approach to decreasing reliance on landfills.
 This represents the next evolutionary phase of waste management.
 These goals cannot be met without motivation and action at multiple levels within both the private and public sectors.
 This mindset is also reflected in ongoing reforms within the Beverage Container Recycling Program to safeguard the recycling fund, combat fraud and maximize resource use.